b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

-> **_Note:_** In reality standard deviation for a sample is calculated with a
+> **_Note:_** In reality the variance and standard deviation for a sample are
+> calculated with slightly different formula.
+This is why the numbers returned
+> here may be marginally different to the ones produced by other statistical
-> slightly different formula but the one above is easier to understand.
+> software.
+Still, the functions above are easier to understand and give a
+> better feel of the general ideas.

 In the end we got similar numbers, reasoning, and conclusions to the one based
 on `abs` function.